-HDMI vs DVI: Layout
+HDMI vs DVI

-The most obvious difference between DVI and HDMI ports is their appearance.
-HDMI is a much smaller connection, more like an oversized USB than anything else, while DVI is larger and significantly more complex.
+Most HDMI connectors look more like an oversized USB plug than anything else, while DVI is larger and significantly more complex.

 There are various types of DVI cables, but the most common layout is a 24-pin setup that looks like a SCART lead.
 Because it's available in different iterations, you must make sure you've got the right one for your display.

-Given that 4K has become a familiar resolution in many offices, the differences between the cables have become more obvious.
+Given that 4K has become a familiar resolution in many homes and offices, the differences between the cables have become more obvious.
 With HDMI 2.0, support was added for 60Hz (which roughly corresponds to 60 frames per second) at 4K resolutions, whereas this was limited to just 24Hz on previous versions.
 It also benefits from HDR, a technology that is becoming increasingly available on top-end devices, which essentially allows a greater range of detail across varying light qualities.

 Another difference is that HDMI supports HDCP copy protection as standard, whereas DVI doesn't.
 This is a system that prevents HD content such as BluRay videos from being played on unauthorised devices.

 Refresh rate has become an important consideration for those in the market for a new monitor.
 Higher rates can offer a smoother PC experience that is much easier on the eye, reducing the strain and headaches associated with long days in the office.
-A refresh rate can be simply considered as the number of frames per second a monitor is capable of putting out, with 144Hz offering a potential 144 frames per second.
+A refresh rate can be simply considered as the number of frames per second a monitor is capable of putting out.
+144Hz, for example, offers a potential 144 frames per second.

 In its most recent versions, HDMI has caught up to DVI as both can now output 144hz at 1080p.
 In fact, HDMI is now considered the better option, as the cable simply supports more advanced technology than its dated counterpart.

 As such, buying a cable that supports the correct version of HDMI or DVI is key and is informed by the devices that you are connecting.